artur-gajewski/silex-skeleton/README.md

 Modify the settings.yml file to reflect your needs.

-Composer should create correct folder permission for silex/ folder, but if you have problems writing to it you can change permissions manually:
+Composer should create correct folder permission for silex/cache folder, but if you have problems writing to it you can change permissions manually:

-    $ chmod 711 silex/
     $ chmod 777 silex/cache

 Start development with `silex/app.php`